Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 Alerts and notifications

-You can set alerts and order notifications through Zerodha's own Sentinel app.
-The alerts are available for prices, intraday changes, top sell quantity, etc.
+You can set alerts and order notifications through Zerodha's Sentinel app.
+There are various types of alerts, including prices, intraday changes, top sell quantity, etc.

 Portfolio and fee reports

-Zerodha has clear portfolio and fee reports through its app, Console.
+Zerodha has clear portfolio and fee reports on its app, Console.

 Mobile trading platform

-Zerodha's Kite mobile platform has the same amazing user-friendliness and functionalities as the web trading platform.
+Zerodha's Kite mobile platform has the same user-friendly functionalities as the web trading platform.

 |• User-friendly||• No two-step (safer) login|